 c.
 Means of Contact: This pull-down tab is automatically set to “Email” in the AFS Email Composer.
 It should NEVER be changed.

 d.
 Template Type and Template: These pull-down tabs allow you to view a variety of email templates created by AFS staff for frequently sent emails.
 Please take some time to browse through these templates to see if one might fit your email needs.
-To have a new template added for your team, please contact your TDS.
+To have a new template added for your team, please contact your Field Staff.

 e.
 The image highlighted in orange allows volunteers to add hyperlinks to their emails.
 This is an important function to use if you would like to include links to specific information within an email.